 She completed a two-year program in dialectical behavior therapy (DBT) under the supervision of Marsha Linehan, the creator of DBT.
 Gillian is highly trained in the impact of abuse and neglect on child development, the neurobiology of trauma, domestic violence, runaway prevention, self-harming behaviors, and crisis intervention and de-escalation.
 With her extensive knowledge, experience, and passion, Gillian has been invited to speak at multiple charitable and educational engagements, including on the topic of domestic minor sex trafficking.

 Gillian spent time working as a youth coordinator in a domestic violence shelter, where she organized therapeutic art, dance, and recreational activities.
-She spent three years with an organization that works with the top 5% of the most challenging kids in Washington state.
+She spent three years with an organization that works with some of the most challenging children in Washington state.
 She worked in one of their group homes for adolescent girls, some of whom had been sexually exploited.
 During graduate school, Gillian worked at SNACK - Special Needs Activity Center for Kids in New York City, a recreational program for children and youth with developmental disabilities including autism, Down syndrome, and cerebral palsy.

 A lifelong athlete and coach, Gillian was a semi-professional ballerina, a competitive and show figure-skater, a collegiate competitive cheerleader, a collegiate soccer forward, and a collegiate track sprinter and jumper.
 In college, she started Middance; producing a biannual show, it gave many students a place to belong and raised thousands for local charities.
 She currently still trains as a figure-skater, snowboards recreationally, and performs annually in a flying trapeze circus show.
 She enjoys occasionally jumping out of planes and off of forty-foot platforms donned in a purple tutu in the name of charity.
 Gillian is an active participant in other charity events such as Susan G. Komen's Race for the Cure and the Myasthenia Gravis Foundation of America's MG Walk.